Neophasia terlooii

 Neophasia terlooii, the Chiricahua white, Chiricahua pine white, or Mexican pine white is a butterfly in the family Pieridae.
 It is found in New Mexico, in the high mountains of Arizona, and south into Mexico.
-The habitat consists of forests of needled conifers - Family Pinaceae.
+Its habitat consists of forests of needled conifers of the family Pinaceae.
+Its current conservation status is G4.

+Description

+The males are white while the females are orange.
+On both, the upperside of the forewing has black cells and a costal margin.
+The tip of the wing is black with white spots.
 The wingspan is 45–58 mm.
-Males are white and resemble Neophasia menapia.
+Males resemble Neophasia menapia.